samedling/MCSAS/README.md

 There are two optional but recommended ways of speeding up the code:

- 1. (Strongly recommended:) Install PyOpenCL following the directions at http://wiki.tiker.net/PyOpenCL/Installation and then the first time your run it, it will ask you which platform and device you want to use.
+ 1. Install PyOpenCL following the directions at http://wiki.tiker.net/PyOpenCL/Installation and then the first time your run it, it will ask you which platform and device you want to use.
 Try the GPU first; if it doesn't work, use the CPU.
-On my dual core CPU, I obtained a 25x speedup (and during fitting enabled another 5x speedup for a total of ~125x); quad core CPUs should be nearly twice as fast and GPUs should be even faster!
+On my dual core CPU, I obtained a 25x speedup; quad core CPUs should be nearly twice as fast and GPUs should be even faster!

  2. F2Py acceleration should work automatically on OS X or Linux.
-If not, or if you want to make sure you get every bit of performance you can and you have gfortran installed, run `make` to compile the Fortran code (or if you have ifort installed, edit the makefile before running `make`).
-I've found this useful even if you are running OpenCL on the CPU (it might be unnecessary if running OpenCL on the GPU).
-On my dual core CPU, I obtained an 8x speedup (and during fitting another 10x speedup for ~80x); quad core CPUs likely not much faster.
-There is a small benefit to having this in addition to OpenCL.
+If not, or if you want maximum performance and you have gfortran installed, run `make` to compile the Fortran code (or if you have ifort installed, edit the makefile before running `make`).
+On my dual core CPU, I obtained a 10x speedup; quad core CPUs likely not much faster.

 Run `python newgui.py` on the command line or open it in Canopy and click run.
 (Note: you may discover running `nice python newgui.py` results in your system being a lot more responsive.)